TranslationalML/pacsifier/docs/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-`PACSMAN` could always use more documentation, whether as part of the official `pacsman` docs, in docstrings, or even on the web in blog posts, articles, and such.
+`PACSIFIER` could always use more documentation, whether as part of the official `pacsifier` docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to create an issue at https://github.com/TranslationalML/pacsman/issues.
+The best way to send feedback is to create an issue at https://github.com/TranslationalML/pacsifier/issues.

 If you are proposing a feature: